 I was expecting to be disappointed, that the group would be oversubscribed.
 However, I was surprised to see that it was the groups like recycling and reducing plastic use that drew the biggest numbers.
 Later, it was reported that the biodiversity group was not seen as having the same potential impact and importance as the other groups.
 Still, I was delighted to have secured a place in the group.

-I think the problem stems from our over-reliance on our minds and on our ability to invent technological solutions.
+Getting back to the biodiversity PR problem for a minute, I think it stems from our over-reliance on our minds and on our ability to invent technological solutions.
 What is the difference between an animal in a cage and one in the wild?
 I think this question helps us to understand our thinking and there are many possible answers depending on perspective.

 Often animals are caged for their protection – we can control their environment, keep away poachers, increase their life expectancy and assist in successful breeding.
 We can readily observe them and learn from them and use this knowledge to help others of their species.
 We can also readily provide abundant food and veterinary care.
 However, they are separated from their natural habitat and the whole range of life experiences that their wild counterparts would encounter and they are rarely with others of their kind in the same way as they would be naturally.
 Obviously human carers try very hard to replicate their natural lifestyles so that they can be happy and healthy and this post is certainly not judging such conservation efforts one way or the other.
 That is a different debate.